| Investment

 |

-| http://nysparks.state.ny.us/shpo/disclaimers/disclaimer_image.htm |
+| http://nysparks.com/shpo/national-register/ |

-| The State and National
+| The State and

-take advantage of a powerful search program that can sort files
+the system can take advantage of a powerful search program

-based on a variety of information including Location, National
+that can sort files based on a variety of information including

-Register Criteria, Architectural Styles, Building Materials and
+Location, National Register Criteria, Architectural Styles,

-Areas of Significance. |
+Building Materials and Areas of Significance. |

 |